 Can it fall out?

-No. When inserting you fold the cup and when it’s in it unfolds it acts like a suction cup and seals to the sides.
+No. When inserting you fold the cup and when it’s in the vagina it unfolds and acts like a suction cup and seals to the sides.
 So, it’s highly unlikely it would just come out.

 Can I use them if I’m a virgin?